 - In the original draft, it was Vampire Princess Miyu.
-But then Cyber Commander was tipped off as to where the name came from (the card was a Contest Winner Cameo, so he wasn't the one who'd named it) and renamed it to avoid accusation of plagiarism.
+But then Occam Razor was tipped off as to where the name came from (the card was a Contest Winner Cameo, so he wasn't the one who'd named it) and renamed it to avoid accusation of plagiarism.

 - Power at a Price: Jason must give up his physical sight in order to gain the power of the Dark Messiah.
 He at first believes this is permanent, but after defeating Sin, he is told that it was a "collateral", done to make sure that the power was not abused or used for selfish purposes.

 - Powers That Be: The plot of the story revolves around an event demanded by higher powers called The Reckoning that happens once every thousand years.
 In this event the forces of Good and Evil, respectively, choose mortal champions in a competition (if not a war) in an effort to decide which moral philosophy is superior.
 Evil has a very poor track record in these contests, and the side of Evil is becoming increasingly worried that a permanent ruling in the favor of Good might eventually result.
 As it becomes time for it to happen again, Sin has decided to take drastic measures to ensure that the tide turns.

 - Recruit Teenagers with Attitude: Inspired by the Sage of Duelist's word that [Good has] many allegiances and allies, but Evil always stands alone."
 The protagonists decide to launch a preemptive strike on Fortunado's stronghold rather than wait for him to bring the fight to them.
 This means raising a sizable force, and they get many volunteers from the students at the school.